Compensation Available to Servicemembers’ For Violations of the Military Lending Act

 In any successful action to enforce civil liability against a creditor under the MLA, that creditor will be liable for the costs of the action and reasonable attorney fees.

-Edward M. Farmer is a U.S. Army veteran and an attorney.
-A majority of his career has been dedicated to assisting veterans.
-More information regarding Edward and his law firm can be found at www.vetlawoffice.com
+Edward M. Farmer is a U.S. Army veteran and an experienced VA attorney in DuPage County Illinois.
+The majority of his career has been dedicated to assisting veterans with legal issues nationwide.
+Call toll-free at 1 (800) 700-4174.
+More information regarding Edward and his law firm can be found at vetlawoffice.com

 The material and information contained on these pages and on any pages linked from these pages are intended to provide general information only and not legal advice.
 You should consult with an attorney licensed to practice in your jurisdiction before relying upon any of the information presented here.